kimreyesg/UG-Research/README.md

   - Demonstrate how inner products are used in the process, ultimately leading to a nice quantum mechanics problem.
   - How can we eliminate degeneracy in the band edge of a free electron model that has been slightly perturbed?

+- **The Real and Reciprocal Space 🧊**:
+  - This notebook help you to understand the relation between the real and reciprocal space and why is important for DFT calculations.

 📚*Cohen, M. L., & Louie, S. G. (2016).
 Fundamentals of condensed matter physics.
 Cambridge University Press.*